Skip to content

 Circular Imports

 Kettle does not allow circular imports.
 If module A imports module B, then B cannot import A (directly or indirectly).
+The compiler detects cycles and reports an error.

 Structure your code to avoid cycles: